 Acquired angioedema: (acquired C1 inhibitor deficiency)

-- Presents in older age (in or after the fourth decade of life)
+- Presents in advanced or middle age (usually in or after the fourth decade of life)

 - Often associated with lymphoproliferative diseases and B-cell malignancies

-- ACE inhibitor-induced (rarely angiotensin-receptor blocker-induced): impaired bradykinin breakdown
+- ACE inhibitor-induced (rarely ARB-induced): impaired bradykinin breakdown

 Angioedema of unknown cause